camjackson/souvlaki/README.md

 ## What's with the name?

 This is a library for creating test _wrappers_.
-A [souvlaki](https://www.google.com/search?q=souvlaki&tbm=isch) is a Greek wrap, similar to a doner kebab.
+A [souvlaki](https://www.google.com/search?q=souvlaki&tbm=isch) is a Greek wrap, similar to a doner kebab, but tastier 😏🌯🇬🇷

 ## TODO: